Up and About: Things to do this weekend

 Kids Events

-Kids Ballet: The Mansion Dance Studio, March 4, 9am.
-The perfect blend of fun and technique, with experienced instructors.
+Sprints Gala: Nairobi Sailing Club, March 11 from 8:30 am.
+An exciting event that tests your speed, endurance and power.

-Girls Day Out: Karura Forest, March 4, 8am.
-A space where girls can step away from the stresses of their daily lives and focus on growth and self-reflection.
+Kids Ballet: The Mansion Dance Studio, March 11, between 11 - 12 pm.
+The perfect blend of fun and technique, with experienced instructors who know how to keep the little ones on their toes.

-Nextgen Mentorship Programme for Boys: Virtual, until March 25, 5 - 6.30 pm.
-Boys learn about the initiative, identity and self-awareness, time and tech management, handling conflicts, peer influence and resilience.
+Nextgen Mentorship Programme for Boys: Virtual from 5 - 6.30 pm, until March 25.
+A programme for boys to learn about different topics including initiative, identity and self-awareness, time and technology management, handling conflicts, peer influence and building resilience.

 Music